KnownStormChaser/master-weather-model-list/models/air_quality_models/regional/finland/silam-hires.md

 - **Rotated-pole grid.** Coordinates in the files are rotated latitude/longitude; reproject (or use the file's grid-mapping metadata) before combining with regular lat/lon products.
 The real-world bounding box above is approximate.
 - **Large files.** At ~1.43 GB per hourly file (~1.4 M grid points × ~475 fields × 10 layers), full-run downloads are heavy; prefer OPeNDAP or NCSS subsetting for targeted extractions.
 - **Pollen is included here** (see *Pollen and aeroallergens*) as an air-quality-relevant exposure.
 The companion `silam_hires_pollen_v6_1` shares this entry's grid and is documented within this entry rather than separately.
-- **Archive depth:** Short rolling window — only ~4 daily runs present at time of check (2026-07-13 → 2026-07-16), versus ~63 for the European domain.
-Confirm current retention.
+- **Archive depth:** Short rolling window (~4 daily runs observed, 2026-07-13 → 2026-07-16).
+Per FMI, THREDDS retention varies by forecast size and available disk space, with smaller forecasts and their surface fields kept longer.

 ---